-Building a brand-new home to your exact specifications may sounds like a dream come true, but home development can get pretty complicated, especially if you need to take out a loan to pay for it.
+Building a brand-new home to your exact specifications may sound like a dream come true.
+But home development can get pretty complicated, especially if you need to take out a loan to pay for it.

-From good credit, to construction time tables, here’s everything you need to know about home construction loans:
+From construction time tables to the various types of construction-specific loans available, here’s everything you need to know about getting funding.

 1. Construction-to-permanent loan

-Under this type of loan, you borrow money to pay for the construction costs of building your home.
-Once the house is complete and you move in, the loan is converted into a permanent mortgage.
+In other words, under a construction-to-permanent loan, you borrow money to pay for the cost of building your home and then once the house is complete and you move in, the loan is converted to a permanent mortgage.

-Because this format is basically a two-in-one loan, you only have one set of closing costs to pay, reducing the amount of fees you owe.
+The benefit of this approach is that you have only one set of closing costs to pay, reducing the overall fees you’ll pay, said Bossi.

 2. Construction-only loan